AntoineZen/CSEL1/report/project.rst

 	    // ...
 	}

-The thread initizaile the PWM output before entering the main loop:
+The thread initialize the PWM output before entering the main loop:

 .. code-block:: c